Click here to download a PDF version of this article

 What do clauses dealing with garden leave state?
 What are the provisions relating to the solicitation and canvassing of firm clients, or conducting business with firm clients?
 What are the provisions relating to the solicitation of other partners or assistants?

-Considering the way the deed addresses all of these points will at least place in you a position to understand, at least in theory, how your firm deals with partner exits.
+Considering the way the deed addresses all of these points will hopefully place in you a position to understand, at least in theory, how your firm deals with partner exits.
 Forewarned is forearmed.

 2. Look at precedents

 Have regard to previous departures.
 Of course, how you are treated will very much be dependent on what (and indeed who) you are seeking to take with you, but there will be a clue in how your current firm has handled exiting partners in the past: has this behaviour caused the restrictive covenant and notice obligations in the deed to be altered by conduct?
 Or, has there previously been a particularly vicious application of the terms of your firm’s deed or agreement?
 Past conduct will give you a very good idea as to what lengths your current firm is prepared to go to limit competitive damage and what course your negotiations will take.

 You would be surprised how many firms (even some larger and very successful ones) have poorly drafted provisions in relation to non-solicitation, non-acting, non-poaching, non-compete, and garden leave, or remain silent on some or all of these, instead choosing to rely upon a notice period and a “duty of good faith” to the partnership.
 So, as well as reading the deed, you should also have regard to the way in which the document is drafted; are there vulnerabilities and holes or is it tightly drafted?
 A carefully drafted deed is generally a reflection of the way a firm will approach exit negotiations (including client portability, garden leave, and team moves) and in some senses, will make the outcome more predictable and easier to plan for.

 4. Plan.
 Plan.
 Plan.